 For your information, there are three levels of Processor Cache.
 These are the following:-

 - L1 Cache: This is the primary cache that is embedded in the processor chip.
 This type of Cache is swift, but it offers minimal storage capacity.
-Unfortunately, nowadays we rarely see these type of processors that comes with L1 cache.
+Unfortunately, nowadays, we rarely see these type of processors that comes with an L1 cache.

 - L2 Cache: This is a secondary cache that can either be embedded on the processor chip or made available on its own separate chip with a high-speed bus connecting it to the CPU.